ThinkRedstone/Campaign/gods.md

 Symbol: A golden spider web.
 Appearance: A normal sized golden spider.

-## Nuffle

-The Chaotic neutral god of Dice.

-Symbol: A D20.

 ## Isoi
 The goddess of coin, and those who worship it.
 Patron of the merchants who rob you by day, and the